-After complete tumor excision, adequate reshaping of the gland is performed by dissecting the residual breast parenchyma from the pectoralis major fascia and then from the superficial subcutaneous tissue for approximatively 2 cm.

-With this dissection, two opponent superficial advancement flaps (i.e. skin, subcutis) and two opponent deep advancement flaps (i.e. breast parenchyma) are obtained (Fig. 1 A, B).
+Adequate reshaping of the gland is performed by dissecting the residual breast parenchyma: superficially, from the medial and lateral subcutaneous tissue and deeply, from the pectoralis major fascia.
+With this dissection, two opponent superficial advancement flaps (i.e. skin, subcutis) and two opponent deep advancement flaps (i.e. breast parenchyma) are obtained (Fig. 2 A,B).